Time-varying Vector Field Compression with Preserved Critical Point Trajectories: Evaluation

-Figure.~\ref{fig:time_comparison} shows the compression and decompression time across all the compressors.
-ZSTD is the fastest among all lossless compressors, while SZ3 achieves the highest speed among lossy compressors.
+Figure~\ref{fig:time_comparison} shows the compression and decompression time across all the compressors.
+ZSTD is the fastest among all lossless compressors, while ZFP achieves the highest speed among lossy compressors.
 Compared with cpSZ, our methods are more time-consuming because they aim to preserve trajectories, which requires examining up to 36 surrounding triangles for each point, including pre-computation of critical points and derivation of error bounds.
 Among our three proposed methods, 3DL and SL exhibit similar compression times, whereas MoP requires more time due to the additional block partitioning, sampling, and micro-encoding processes used for score calculation.
 For decompression time, 3DL and SL perform almost identically, while MoP incurs a slightly higher cost because it must switch predictors across different data blocks.

-Although our algorithm is slower than some existing lossy compressors, it uniquely preserves the critical point trajectories throughout the compression–decompression process, ensuring topological consistency in the reconstructed vector fields.
+Although our algorithm is slower than some existing lossy compressors, it uniquely preserves the critical-point trajectories throughout the compression–decompression process, ensuring topological consistency in the reconstructed vector fields.
 Meanwhile, the framework is highly amenable to parallelization, which can substantially improve its performance.
-One effective strategy is inter-block parallelization~\cite{xia2025tspsz}, where multiple data blocks are processed concurrently with a one-layer halo to remove inter-block dependencies.
-Within each block, all critical points are precomputed in parallel, followed by error-bound derivation and prediction.
 Moreover, our SL predictor achieves an even higher degree of parallelism than the traditional Lorenzo predictor, since it is embarrassingly parallel across all data within frame~$t$ without depending on any current-frame neighbors.
-Consequently, the MoP framework can be fully parallelized on CPUs, and existing studies~\cite{cusz,cuszp,tian2021cuszplus,liu_tian_wu2024cuszi} have demonstrated that GPU-based prediction compressors can further accelerate throughput significantly.
+Consequently, existing studies~\cite{cusz,cuszp,tian2021cuszplus,liu_tian_wu2024cuszi,songceresz,qiu2025} have demonstrated that prediction-based compressors can further accelerate throughput significantly on GPUs and other hardware accelerators.
 In addition, the decompression process in our framework is relatively fast, and since data are typically compressed once but decompressed multiple times, the additional compression overhead has little impact on practical usability.